-For our 30thanniversary, my husband and I decided we would give each other 2-weeks in Italy.
+Our 2010 adventure was to celebrate our 30th anniversary.
+We decided we would give each other 2 weeks in Italy as a gift.
 We didn’t want to do a tour and have to be in a certain place at a certain time.

-We talked with friends who have been to Italy to get their thoughts and took plenty of notes.
-We watched a few Rick Steves shows on PBS and ran out to buy his guide book.
-With only 2-weeks to spend there we sat and decided where we wanted to go, what we wanted to see and how much time it would take to accomplish our travel goals.
+Friends who have been to Italy to get their thoughts and took plenty of notes and we watched a few Rick Steves shows on PBS and ran out to buy his guidebook.
+With only 2 weeks to spend there, we sat and decided where we wanted to go, what we wanted to see, and how much time it would take to accomplish our travel goals.
 It took us months and months to plan (see our Travel Tips section for suggestions).

-So we left the airport and headed for the Vaporetto (water taxi) to take us to the San Zachoria stop where we were staying.
-In his best Italian he asked for 2 tickets to the stop.
+So as our 2010 adventure continued, we left the airport and headed for the Vaporetto (water taxi) to take us to the San Zacharia stop where we were staying.
+In his best Italian, he asked for 2 tickets to the stop.
 The ticket agent answered in English.
 You should have seen the look of disappointment on Gary’s face.
-He was expecting to have his first Italian language exchange and instead he got English.
+He was expecting to have his first Italian language exchange and instead, he got English.
 A memorable moment.

 After our 2+ days in Venice and enjoying the sound of church bells, we headed to the train station to catch our train to Milan.